 c. a member of a registered pension scheme is liable to the scheme sanction charge that would normally arise from income or gains taxable under section 185A or 185F Finance Act 2004 as a consequence of section 273ZA Finance Act 2004.

-Where the scheme’s interest in taxable property is not wholly referable to the transfer member’s taxable asset transfer fund, the amount of the unauthorised payment is proportionately reduced.
+Where the scheme’s interest in taxable property is not wholly referable to the transfer member’s taxable asset transfer fund or ring-fenced taxable asset transfer fund, the amount of the unauthorised payment is proportionately reduced.

 Individuals who are liable to the taxable property unauthorised payments charge will need to declare this on their Self Assessment tax return for the tax year in which the charge arises.
 If a member has not been issued with a notice to file a tax return they are bound by the normal obligation to notify HMRC of their chargeability to UK tax liability.

-An individual can still be liable to taxable property unauthorised payments charge if the relevant non-UK scheme concerned loses or gives up QROPS status after the transfer was made.
+An individual can still be liable to taxable property unauthorised payments charge if the RNUKS concerned loses or gives up QROPS status after the transfer was made.